Wilmot school board eliminates 22 staff positions, 18 staff receive non-renewal notices

 The affected professional and support staff positions included teachers, paraprofessionals and maintenance employees.

-The cuts come after the district's operational referendum, which was placed on the April 2023 ballot, failed to pass.
-Election results yielded 2,873 votes, or 53.35%, were cast against the referendum, compared with 2,512 in favor, or 46.65%.
+The cuts come after the district’s operational referendum, which was placed on the April 2023 ballot, failed to pass.
+Election results yielded 2,873 votes, or 53.35%, were cast against the referendum.

 Plourde said the reductions reduced the operational expenditures by over $1 million.
 The district still faces an estimated $374,000 deficit, though the amount is not finalized.